chcomin/torchtrainer/readme.md

 # Torchtrainer

 Utility modules and functions for training Convolutional Neural Networks using [PyTorch](https://pytorch.org/).
+See the [notebooks](notebooks) folder for relevant examples.

 The main modules are: